-The House of Lords EU International Agreements Sub-Committee invited submissions on the ongoing trade negotiations with the USA.
+The House of Lords EU International Agreements Sub-Committee invited submissions on the ongoing trade negotiations with Australia, New Zealand and the US.

 In advance of the start of formal UK-EU FTA negotiations we have issued a briefing to the Cabinet Office and Taskforce Europe on legal issues relating to negotiations for the future relationship with the EU.